 Feature Articles take a topic of interest and deal with it in a practical and engaging manner.
 Word Count: 1,200 to 1,500.

-Real Life Articles provide a short testimonial about how God has worked in your life or ministry in some way.
+Real Faith Articles provide a short testimonial about how God has worked in your life or ministry in some way.
 Word Count: 450.
-Consult back issues of JBU for examples (formerly “What’s My Story?”).
+Consult back issues of JBU for examples.

 Ministry Helps provide practical ideas and resources for any area of ministry in the church that would give other women help for their own programming and ministry development.
 Word Count: 450 to 1,200.

-Ministry Focused Articles tackle issues that women in ministry and who are serving in their church face.
-Articles on topics like training women, lay counseling, moral issues, mentoring, team dynamics, working with volunteers, reaching the next generation, keeping fresh, leadership skills, working with men, etc. Word Count: 500 to 1,200.
+Ministry/Faith Focused Articles tackle issues that women serving in their churches and world face.
+Articles on topics like training women, lay counseling, moral issues, mentoring, team dynamics, working with volunteers, reaching the next generation, keeping fresh, leadership skills, working with men, cultural issues, going deeper with Christ, trusting God in difficulties, growing in the Word, etc. Word Count: 500 to 1,200.

 We do not accept poetry, fiction, or book reviews.

 Freelance submissions are always welcomed and reviewed.
 Articles should be double-spaced and all paragraphs indented three spaces, not tabbed.
 Preferably, send your manuscripts e-mail in a Word document.
 In addition to the author’s address, the first page should include your phone number and the word length.
 (Manuscripts will not be returned unless requested and accompanied by a self-addressed return envelope with the correct postage.)
 Along with your submission, please include a brief autobiographical paragraph, including your current place of ministry, vocation, family, special ministry experience, etc. JBU is unable to provide financial remuneration, but will provide five complimentary copies of the issue in which your article appears.